rabbitmq/rabbitmq-website/site/prometheus.md

 ### <a id="graph-thresholds" class="anchor" href="#graph-thresholds">Thresholds in Graphs</a>

 Most metrics have pre-configured thresholds.
 They define expected operating boundaries for the metric.
-On the graphs they appear as semi-transpared orange or red areas, as seen in the example below.
+On the graphs they appear as semi-transparent orange or red areas, as seen in the example below.

 ![RabbitMQ Overview Dashboard Single-stat](/img/rabbitmq-overview-dashboard-memory-threshold.png)